timschneeb/GalaxyBudsClient/README.md

   <a href="#"><img alt="Screenshot" src="https://github.com/timschneeb/GalaxyBudsClient/raw/master/screenshots/app_dark.png"></a></span>
 </p>

+## How to Build

+See the complete guide in [HowToBuild.md](./HowToBuild.md).

+> Only macOS instructions are currently available.
+Windows and Linux: TODO.

+---

 ## Key Features

 Configure and control any Samsung Galaxy Buds device and integrate them into your desktop.